The Abbott and Costello Show: Overview

-The show was put into production in May 1951, soon after Abbott and Costello had joined the roster of rotating hosts of The Colgate Comedy Hour.
-It was conceived as a vehicle to bring the duo's tried-and-true burlesque routines to television in a format that the team could control, without the musical interludes or love stories that marked most of their feature films, or the limitations and unpredictability of live television.
+The show was conceived as a vehicle to bring the duo's tried-and-true burlesque routines to television in a format that the team could control, without the limitations and unpredictability of live television or the musical interludes or love stories that marked most of their feature films.
 Basically, if a situation or gag was funny, the team filmed it with little regard to plot, character or continuity.
 As a result, the show became a valuable record of classic burlesque scenes performed by the duo.

-Abbott and Costello portrayed unemployed actors sharing a small apartment in a rooming house in Los Angeles.
+Abbott and Costello portrayed unemployed entertainers sharing a small apartment in a rooming house in Los Angeles.
 The supporting cast included Sidney Fields as Sidney Fields, their landlord; Hillary Brooke as Hillary Brooke, their neighbor and sometime love interest for Costello; Gordon Jones as Mike the Cop, a dimwitted foil for the boys and sometime rival for Hillary; and Joe Kirk (Costello's brother-in-law) as Mr. Bacciagalupe, an Italian immigrant caricature who held a variety of jobs depending upon the requirements of the script.
-Joe Besser occasionally appeared as Stinky, a "little boy" dressed in a Little Lord Fauntleroy suit.
+Joe Besser occasionally appeared as Stinky, a manchild dressed in a Little Lord Fauntleroy suit.
 Bobby Barber and Joan Shawlee also appeared frequently in small roles.
-Several episodes featured a pet chimp named "Bingo", who was dressed exactly the same as Costello; she was later "fired" from the show after biting Costello.
-Brooke, Kirk and Besser did not appear in the second season.
+Several episodes featured a pet chimpanzee named "Bingo", who was costumed in the same outfit as Costello; she was later fired from the show after biting Costello.

+The show was modified for the second season.
+While the rooming house format was retained, Brooke, Kirk and Besser did not appear, and scripts were structured like two-reel comedies and less dependent on old burlesque routines.